PolkaGate/extension/README.md

 ## New functionalities

 Currently, the following features are available:
-  - Add address only account ( to be used as a watch only and proxied address)
+  - Add watch-only account ( can be used as a proxied address)
   - Crowdloans (View Contributions/Auctions, and contribute to Crowdloans)
   - Staking (Solo and Pool Staking)
   - Proxy management